 In Westlaw, you can use the following formula to narrow search results to particular judges, searching within the relevant case databases: “advanced: JU(O'Connor).”
 If you search within the United States Supreme Court, you will get search results relating to Justice Sandra Day O’Connor, for example.
 From the “Cases” database, you can also use the Advanced search link underneath the magnifying glass icon in the main search bar to restrict your results to judges—Westlaw will populate the search bar with “JU(O’Connor),” for example.
 You can also use the panel at the left side of the screen on any search results page and narrow the search to particular judges by clicking on “judge.”

 In Lexis, searching for judges(Name) will produce a list of cases and other resources involving particular jurists in the federal and state systems.
-Many judges will have panels providing information such as their jurisdictions and phone numbers, with links to more detailed biographical information and data on their time on the bench in the Lex Machina tool.
 The Context tool provides additional data, such as overviews on how judges tend to handle motions as well as a repository of documents, including the opinions the judge has authored.
 On the advanced search page, enter the name of the judge in the “judges” field.
 On a search results page, you can filter the results to particular judges by entering the judge’s name in the judge field in the box at the left side of the screen.

 In Bloomberg Law, select “Court Opinions,” and in the pop-up box, scroll down until you reveal the “judge” field.
 You can find more information on specific judges by clicking on the “General Info” icon at the top right beside the text of a particular opinion, and navigating to the live link of the judge’s name.
 On the judge’s homepage, you get a snapshot of career history, and analytics of their motions and outcomes of their decisions on appeal.
 The page also includes biographical information and links to news and court opinions relevant to the judge.